AaltoSciComp/scicomp-docs/aalto/git.rst

 ``version.aalto.fi`` is a great resource for research groups.
 Research groups should create a "Gitlab group" and give all their members access to it.
-This way, code and important data will last longer than single
+This way, code and important data will last longer than single person's time at Aalto.
+Add everyone as a member to this group so that everyone can easily find code.